surajsharma14/100DaysOfBlockchain/README.md

 As a consequence, your data is sold to companies who would like to sell you more products or services.
-Literally, every keystroke and mouse click can be tracked when using their services and following which, the algorithms go about serving up more of what you want or need, based on your profile.
+Literally, every keystroke and mouse click can be tracked when using their services and following which, the algorithms go about serving up more of what you want or need based on your profile.

 In fact, your ISP can literally sell your data based on your browsing history.
 As unsavory as that might seem, this is the current state of the internet today, where our data is monetised by faceless conglomerates for the purpose of making greater profits.